Best Navigation Apps

 When you need to leave an area at a certain time, you can pair Waze with your calendar and it will notify you when it is time to go.
 Plus, if you exceed the speed limit, you will hear a sound alert signaling you to slow down.

 This app is very customizable and with real-time updates, you can rest assured you will arrive at your destination as quickly as possible every single time.
 Based on live traffic, Google Maps will re-route you.
 In addition, lane guidance will ensure that you are aware of an upcoming exit or turn.
 Google Maps more than lives up to its insane amount of praise with its plethora of functionalities and usability.

 You can save the locations and places that you frequently visit or want to visit.
-Then, you can easily access them on any device and computer.
+Then, you can easily access them on any device, phone, and computer.

 To allow others to see the epic adventure that you are on, you can share photos, reviews, and more.
 For extra precaution, you can also search through Google Maps to find out when certain restaurants are busy and even to make a reservation.